-Deadline to apply: June 30, 2023 or your last day of classes (whichever comes first)
+Deadline to apply: June 30, 2024 or your last day of classes (whichever comes first)

 The Federal Pell Grant Program is the largest Federal grant program and is the foundation of your total aid "package".
 Eligibility is determined by the federal government using a standard formula for all applicants.
-Grant amounts may range from $657 to $5,495 per year.
+Grant amounts may range from $767 to $7,395 per year.
 A Federal Pell Grant is awarded based on full time enrollment (12 or more units per semester).
 If you enroll in less than 12 units, your payment will be adjusted accordingly.
-Beginning July 1st, 2012 ALL Federal Pell Grant recipients are subject to Pell Grant eligibility for a maximum of 12 semesters (6 years) of grant disbursed as a full-time student.
+Beginning July 1st, 2012 ALL Federal Pell Grant recipients are subject to Federal Pell Grant eligibility for a maximum of 12 semesters (6 years) of grant disbursed as a full-time student.

 Bookstore Account/Bus Pass

-When you receive your Pell Grant Award, an account will be available to you in the Bookstore.
+When you receive your Federal Pell Grant Award, an account will be available to you in the Bookstore.
 In addition, for a reduced price, you may purchase a bus pass from the Accounting Office.
-The Pell Grant Bookstore Account and bus pass will be available approximately one week before and two weeks after the start of each semester.
-In order to use either of these options, you must be awarded a Pell Grant, enrolled in at least 6 units and be a California resident.
+The Federal Pell Grant Bookstore Account and bus pass will be available approximately one week before and two weeks after the start of each semester.
+In order to use either of these options, you must be awarded a Federal Pell Grant, enrolled in at least 6 units and be a California resident.

 The Federal SEOG program is designed to assist students with the lowest family contribution (EFC) by supplementing other financial aid sources.
-The award ranges from $100 to $4,000 per year and priority is given to students who meet the FAFSA priority application deadline of March 1st.
+The award ranges from $100 to $4,000 per year and priority is given to students who meet the FAFSA priority application deadline of April 15th.

 Federal Work-Study (FWS) gives you the opportunity to earn part of your financial aid by working in an assigned job, either on or off campus.
 The salary received is at least equal to the current minimum wage, but many FWS jobs pay more than minimum wage.
 As you work on the job, you submit time cards for the hours worked, just as you would at a regular job.
 Once a month you receive a paycheck for the hours worked the previous month.
 Once you have earned the amount allocated in your Federal Work-Study award, or you cease to be enrolled in 6 or more units at your Financial Aid campus, your job ends.
 Federal Work-Study awards may range up to $1,000 to $5,000 per year.